Itsukushima: Location and geography

 The shamoji, a style of wooden paddle used to serve cooked rice without impairing the taste, is said to have been invented by a monk who lived on the island.
 The shamoji is a popular souvenir, and there are some outsized examples around the shopping district.

 The peak of Mount Misen, at 535 m, is the highest point on the island.
 Miyajima Ropeway carries visitors to within a 30-minute hike to the top.
 There are several sites related to the historic Buddhist priest and founder of Shingon Buddhism, Kōbō Daishi (弘法大師) (774–835), including Daishō-in, near the top.

 The island contains the Miyajima Natural Botanical Garden (宮島自然植物実験所, Miyajima Shizen Shokubutsu Jikkensho) on its north coast.

-People often take the short ferry ride from mainland Japan to pray at Miyajima’s shrines and to marvel at the beauty of its forests.
+People often take the short ferry ride from mainland Japan to pray at Miyajima's shrines and to marvel at the beauty of its forests.
 Shrines on the island include Senjokaku (Toyokuni Shrine), Five-storied Pagoda, Two-storied Pagoda, Kiyomori Shrine, and Omoto Shrine.

 Shrines and temples

-Note that in Japan, the term "shrine" implies a Shinto religious structure and "temple" implies a Buddhist one.
+In Japan, the term "shrine" implies a Shinto religious structure and "temple" implies a Buddhist one.